bernatesquirol/tfm-docs/networks.md

 |      **politician** |   0.469169 |   0.048047 |        0.558213 |      0.488959 |
 | **random-follower** |   0.120751 |   0.559362 |        0.009477 |      0.076149 |
 |   **random-friend** |   0.059404 |   0.488519 |        0.076078 |      0.009497 |

+The connections between outliers are way more common among politicians, as their outliers are probably other politicians in the same party.

 ### Ego clustering